Dewatering Filter Bags

 - Hay Bales

-As seen in the list above, these bags an be easily used in dump trucks, drop boxes and other locations where filled bags can be easily transported.
+As seen in the list above, dewatering filter bags can be easily used in dump trucks, drop boxes and other locations where filled bags can be easily transported.
+To learn how to connect a dewatering bag to a hose, read about Dewatering Bag Connections.